valkey-io/valkey/SECURITY.md

 # Security Policy

-PlaceHolderKV is under development, more information will become available.
+Valkey is under development, more information will become available.

 ## Reporting a Vulnerability